Travelled : 40 miles to Negra by camper car then 32 kilometres to Castelnaudary by penichette, traversing 16 ecluse (locks)

 Stayed : Toulouse and along the banks of the Midi-Canal.

 Our travels through this part of the Pyrenees is drawing to a close.
 We have spent a wonderful night at the unofficial Aire on Col de Tourmalet.
 We wake to find the ponies wandering the parking area have been replaced with alpacas of all things.
 They are walking between the campers and cars looking very inquisitive.

 The cyclist are starting to pull into the car park already.
 They arrive in there vans and begin getting their bikes ready for today’s torture test.
-It is a sight we have seen repeated every morning after we spend the night on a mountain top car park.
+Its a sight we have seen repeated every morning after we spend the night on a mountain top car park.
 Their arrival signals our time to leave before they start downhill and we have to dodge them all the way down.